watsonwork/watsonwork-developer-docs/guides/join_space_mutation.md

 ## Concepts

-The joinSpace mutation allows you to join a workspace by the space ID, where applicable.
+The joinSpace mutation allows you to join a workspace, where applicable, with the space ID.
 Currently this only applicable to spaces you are currently invited to.
 In this scenario, joinSpace is used to accept the invite.

 ## Schema